chanwoo-kim04/chanwoo-kim04.github.io/_pages/solutions.md

 ---

-### Solutions to Rudin's Principles of Mathematical Analysis
+### Principles of Mathematical Analysis by Walter Rudin

 <div class="list__wrapper">
   {% for item in site.data.rudin-analysis_toc %}